 Grooms proved more likely than brides to discard two starchy items: More than half cut out bread and pasta from their diets ahead of the wedding.
 Grooms also ditched alcohol more often, with almost 55 percent abstaining from all booze in the weeks before the ceremony.
 Experts say that alcoholic beverages typically contain empty carbs, a serious weight loss impediment.
 But eliminating alcohol may be wise for another reason as well: You’re less likely to exercise restraint with other foods when you’re tipsy.

 An interesting gender divide emerged around preferred forms of exercise for wedding weight loss.
 Among brides and bridesmaids, at-home workouts were the top exercise type; experts say streaming platforms are rapidly gaining popularity among those who prefer not to visit the gym.
+Our trusted treadmill experts provide detailed reviews, recommendations, and product knowledge on the best treadmills to use at home, including NordicTrack Commercial X22i by NordicTrack and Echelon Stride.
 Over a quarter of brides and bridesmaids tried yoga to lose weight as well.
 Although not traditionally considered an aerobic exercise, yoga can burn calories and promote mindfulness around healthy eating according to proponents.

 Grooms and groomsmen, conversely, were more inclined to run outside or on the treadmill.
 Both are effective modes of improving cardiovascular health and encouraging weight loss, but treadmills provide the benefits of running regardless of moody weather or how jogging-friendly a city is.
+The options for the best running treadmills are endless.
+The Landice L7 is a popular treadmill for grooms and groomsmen who are serious about running to shed weight before their big day.
 With treadmill working stations rising in popularity, those pressed for time now have the opportunity to be productive in a comfortable, familiar environment without sacrificing exercise.
 But exercise caution if you choose to frame your fitness life around the treadmill–while logging miles can drive weight loss, exercise scientists warn against relying on running alone.
 Cross-training burns more calories and reduces the risk of injury.
 Among other wedding guests, at-home workouts and running were roughly equally popular, with over 4 in 10 guests trying to shed weight each of these ways.
+Foldable treadmills, like the ProForm Carbon T10 by ProForm, is a popular choice for guests who like exercising within their home.
+The SpaceSaver design makes it easy to fold and store to save space after each use.

 Falling Short of Svelte